Countdown To A New Brown | The Brown Line Capacity Expansion Project Click to View Construction Schedule

 Contact CTA

-In 2004, the CTA and the City of Chicago Public Art Program installed nine permanent works of art at eight renovated rail stations on the Pink Line.
+In 2004, the CTA and the City of Chicago Public Art Program installed nine permanent works of art at eight renovated rail stations on what is now known as the Pink Line.
 The CTA has since created an ongoing program to showcase permanent works of art in conjunction with the City of Chicago Public Art Program.
 The Arts in Transit Program is funded by the Federal Transit Administration, and creates opportunities to develop original artwork for station reconstruction projects along the CTA Red and Brown Lines.
-Artists will be selected for each of the stations included in the Brown Line Capacity Expansion Project.
+Artists were selected for each of the stations included in the Brown Line Capacity Expansion Project.

-By the completion of the Brown Line Capacity Expansion Project, original artwork will be installed in each of the 18 renovated stations along the CTA's Brown Line.
-By combining the visibility and accessibility of the city's mass transit system with the creativity of Chicago's art resources, this program will result in a successful public display of professional works of art designed with input from nearby communities.
-This program will provide high profile locations for public art and serve as a gateway to communities served by the Brown Line.
-Media under consideration include, but are not limited to, mosaics, art glass, ornamental fencing, mixed-media artwork, and freestanding sculpture and furniture.
+As part of the Brown Line Capacity Expansion Project, original artwork was installed in each of the 18 renovated stations along the CTA's Brown Line.
+By combining the visibility and accessibility of the city's mass transit system with the creativity of Chicago's art resources, this program resulted in a successful public display of professional works of art designed with input from nearby communities.
+This program provided high profile locations for public art in stations that serve as a gateway to communities served by the Brown Line.
+Media under consideration included, but was not limited to, mosaics, art glass, ornamental fencing, mixed-media artwork, and freestanding sculpture and furniture.

 The CTA and the City of Chicago Public Art Program, administered by the Department of Cultural Affairs, encourages and facilitates collaborations between artists, government agencies, the community and other partners.
-The City of Chicago Public Art Program is now seeking qualifications from local and national professional artists or artist teams capable of creating permanent public works of art for the CTA Arts in Transit Program for Belmont and Fullerton stations.
-Artist teams must designate a primary contact for submissions to the Program.
+The City of Chicago Public Art Program accepted qualifications from local and national professional artists or artist teams capable of creating permanent public works of art for the CTA Arts in Transit Program for the renovated Brown Line stations.

 Completed CTA Arts In Transit Projects